With ‘worst weeks’ still ahead for Britain, Boris Johnson weighs tougher measures

 “We will enforce obvious Covid breaches wherever we see them.
 Anyone who attends illegal gatherings can expect to face a fine, not just organisers,” a tweet from the official Metropolitan Police account said.

-At least 81,567 people have lost their lives to the virus in the United Kingdom, with residents of England under a third nationwide lockdown with no official end date.
+At least 81,567 people have lost their lives to the virus in Britain, with residents of England under a third nationwide lockdown with no official end date.

 Britain is grappling with a surge of infections and has added more new cases than has any country other than the United States over the past week.